RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

   ![Business Central Designer Script Task]({% image_path ccd-project-log-case-started-node.png %}){:width="600px"}

-4. Add an _End Event_ of type _Signal_ and set the signal name to _Dispute Received_, so once you've completed the logging that the case has started the signal will trigger a Milestone called `Dispute Received`.
+4. Add an _End Event_ of type _End Signal_ and set the signal name to _Dispute Received_, so once you've completed the logging that the case has started the signal will trigger a Milestone called `Dispute Received`.

   | Name            | Value     |
   | --------------- |:-------------:|